CertHE, DipHE and BA (Hons)

 The focus of this module (and corresponding placement) is theology in the contemporary public arena.
 It offers the opportunity to experience, and reflect upon, the ways in which theology might be expressed and exercised in the realms of business, civic organisation or politics.

-At degree level (level 6) you will do either a placement-based module (GDip) or an Independent Learning Project (BA).
+At degree level (Level 6) you will do an Independent Learning Project, Extended Project or Dissertation (see also above).
 In either case, the opportunity is for you to explore a particular topic or context that is of interest to you and which has not appeared elsewhere in the pathway.